darrenjrobinson/MIM-VoiceAssistant/README.md

 See the Wiki for details on how to build the solution https://github.com/darrenjrobinson/MIM-VoiceAssistant/wiki/Build-the-Voice-Assistant-for-Microsoft-Identity-Manager

-For a more detailed overview look here https://devpost.com/software/voice-assistant-for-microsoft-identity-manager
+For a presentation of the solution look here https://gitpitch.com/darrenjrobinson/MIM-VoiceAssistant/presentation and for additional background and how it was built look here https://devpost.com/software/voice-assistant-for-microsoft-identity-manager